informatics-isi-edu/chaise/docs/dev-docs/error-handling.md

     // handle any upstream errors that were not previously recovered from.
     ...

-    // as usual, if the error could not be handled in this block, dispatch it dispatch(...);
+    // as usual, if the error could not be handled in this block, dispatchError it dispatchError(...);
   }
 );
 ```